SPS-L/cigre-cyprus.org/content/authors/m.-panteli/_index.md

 # List each interest with a dash
 interests:
-- Power and energy system informatics
+- Power and energy system planning and operation
-- Control and operation of hybrid dynamical systems
+- Techno-economic reliability, resilience and flexibility assessment
-- Modelling and simulation of large-scale power systems
+- Integrated modelling and simulation of large-scale critical infrastructures

 education:
   courses:
-  - course: PhD in Engineering Sciences
+  - course: PhD in Electrical Power Engineering
-    institution: University of Liège, Belgium
+    institution: The University of Manchester, United Kingdom
-    year: 2015
+    year: 2013
   - course: Diploma in Electrical & Computer Engineering (5-year curriculum)
-    institution: National Technical University of Athens, Greece
+    institution: Aristotle University of Thessaloniki, Greece
-    year: 2010
+    year: 2009

 # Social/Academic Networking